Albert Memorial London - History of Prince Albert, Queen Victoria and the Memorial

 The Sculptors

 The statue of Prince Albert required 4 sculptors.
-The first one was Carlo Marochetti, a favourite of the Queen but he died and was replaced by 3 others, two of whom died prior to its completion.
+The first one was Carlo Marochetti, a favourite of the Queen.
+He unfortunately died before finishing the piece.
+He was replaced by 3 others, two of whom also died prior to its completion.